 - If the dehumidifier “clicks” only at the extreme (less than 25% of the dial indication it made be an indication that the humidistat is damaged or the temperature inside the unit is too high.

 - Firstly allow for the humidity to settle in the environment and try again

-- Could the humidity be extremely dry for any particular reason like in a very warm heated room? if so can it be retested in another room to see if it reacts differently.
+- Could the humidity be extremely dry for any particular reason like in a very warm heated room?
+If so, can it be retested in another room to see if it reacts differently.

 - If the exhaust duct is blocked or too long, then hot air will struggle to leave the dehumidifier.
 Hot internal parts mean that the humidity level inside the unit decreases and the dehumidifier will only switch on when the dial is set to a low humidity despite any another external humidity meter suggesting otherwise.
-That is because the air it senses and the humidistat reacts to is inside the dehumidifier not outside.
-In this case ensure increasing the exhaust airflow by straighter, short or wider ducting.
+That is because the air it senses and the air humidistat reacts to, is inside the dehumidifier not outside.
+In this case ensure increasing the exhaust airflow by straighter, shorter or wider ducting.